Aircloak/aircloak/slate/source/index.md

      https://<cloak-server>.cloak.aircloak.net/task/run
 ```

 This API endpoint allows execution of batch tasks against a cloak cluster.
+Please note that there is also [an
+API in the Web REST API](#execute-a-task) which allows you to programatically run tasks defined in the
+web interface.

 Tasks can either be run asynchronously or synchronously.
 Calls to run tasks asynchronously immediately return.
 Once available, the results are sent to an HTTP endpoint which was specified along with the task.